-Childhood Cancer Day, celebrated annually in March, highlights the need for concerted global actions to address the growing challenge posed by this non-communicable disease.
+Childhood Cancer Day highlights the need for concerted global actions to address the growing challenge posed by this non-communicable disease.
 Globally, childhood and adolescent cancer is threatening to overtake infectious diseases as one of the highest causes of disease-related mortality in children.

 While the number of children with cancer is much less compared to global incidence of adult cancers, the number of lives saved is significantly higher; survival rates in high-income countries reach an average of 84% and are steadily improving even in less-resourced areas of the world where there is local and international support.

 The awareness color for Childhood Cancer is Gold.

 Personalized Cause supports International Childhood Cancer Awareness Day with: